 - Myra Thompson (59)

-We recommend two articles for this day by Rev. William J. Barber, II, “The True Charleston Killer Remains at Large: Racism, poverty and violence are the real killers in America” and the sermon Barber gave in January of 2016 at Riverside Church (with references to the massacre in San Bernadino).
+To place this massacre in historical context, we recommend the statements below by Bree Newsome and the January 2016 sermon by Rev. William J. Barber II at Riverside Church, with references to the massacre in San Bernadino.
 Barber talks about the moral compass needed to guide the U.S. forward on a path of justice in “The Misdiagnosis of Terrorism.”

 This is one of countless massacres in U.S. history.
 Most of these massacres were designed to suppress voting rights, land ownership, economic advancement, education, freedom of the press, religion, LGBTQ rights, and/or labor rights of African Americans, Latinos, Native Americans, Asians, and immigrants.